BlueHuskyStudios/BezelNotification/README.md

 <img src="https://i.imgur.com/zwIa2K4.png" width="705" />

-That this does _not_ call system APIs, so this cannot interact with nor affect system bezel notifications.
+Note that this does _not_ use any secret system APIs (but instead creates its own bezel notifications from scratch), so this cannot interact with nor affect system bezel notifications.

 ## Try it out! ##